-In January 2023, we initiated a process to explore a range of strategic and financing alternatives focused on maximizing stockholder value and accelerating the commercialization of the Pure-Vu System.
-We engaged Lake Street Capital Markets LLC ("Lake Street Capital") to advise us in this process.
+We continue to explore a range of strategic and financing alternatives focused on maximizing stockholder value and supporting the commercialization of the Pure-Vu System with Lake Street Capital Markets LLC ("Lake Street Capital") as an advisor us in this process.
 Potential strategic alternatives that we may consider are expected to include an acquisition, merger, reverse merger, other business combination, sale of assets, licensing and other strategic transactions.
 To support these objectives, we commenced a strategic restructuring program aimed at capital preservation.
-We have reduced our quarterly cash expenditures by approximately 35% by eliminating approximately 45% of our workforce during the first quarter of 2023.
+We have reduced our quarterly cash expenditures by approximately 35% by eliminating approximately 45% of our workforce.